 - Click on the File Manager.

 - Clear your browser cache and go back to your website.
-If you can view your Admin screen, then the WSOD was likely caused by installation of a new theme or a theme update.
+If you can view your admin portal, then the WSOD was likely caused by installation of a new theme or a theme update.
 Use a different theme until you’re able to resolve the problem.

 If the WSOD persists after taking the above steps for plugins and theme problems, you might have issues with the .htaccess file related to your site.
-To test this, take the following steps:
+To check this, take the following steps:

 - Log into cPanel.